TerryV8/click-count/README.md

 Let me summarize what I have successfully managed to deliver:
 ## As a architecture:

 I was concerned about the scalability, the resilience (replica) and the availability.
-Since then, I designed my architecture around those purposes.
-Especially, AWS and Kubernetes helps me to answer to that willing.
+Since then, I designed my architecture around those purposes, especially, AWS and Kubernetes helps me to that.
 - #### Back End:
 We choose to let the redis cluster managed by AWS.
 Once the redis cluster on AWS is launched, with can access it through a endpoint (eg.)